Pink Floyd: Ummagumma (1969) and Atom Heart Mother (1970)

 Pink Floyd toured extensively across America and Europe in 1970.
-(Note: A theft of the band's equipment, worth about $40,000, after a May 1970 show at the Warehouse in New Orleans, nearly crippled their finances.
-However, hours after the band notified the FBI they had recovered most of the stolen equipment.)
+(Note: A theft of the band's equipment, worth about $40,000, after a May 1970 show at the Warehouse in New Orleans nearly crippled their finances.
+Hours after the band notified the Federal Bureau of Investigation (FBI), they had recovered most of the stolen equipment.)
 In 1971, they took second place in a reader's poll, in Melody Maker, and for the first time were making a profit.
 Mason and Wright became fathers and bought homes in London while Gilmour, still single, moved to a 19th-century farm in Essex.
 Waters installed a recording studio at his home in Islington in a converted tool shed.
 In January 1971, upon their return from touring Atom Heart Mother, Pink Floyd began working on new material.
-Lacking a central theme, they attempted several unproductive experiments; engineer John Leckie described the sessions as often beginning in the afternoon and ending early the next morning, "during which time nothing would get [accomplished].
+Lacking a theme, they attempted several unproductive experiments; engineer John Leckie described the sessions as often beginning in the afternoon and ending early the next morning, "during which time nothing would get [accomplished].
 There was no record company contact whatsoever, except when their label manager would show up now and again with a couple of bottles of wine and a couple of joints".
 The band spent long periods working on basic sounds, or a guitar riff.
 They also spent several days at Air Studios, attempting to create music using a variety of household objects, a project which would be revisited between The Dark Side of the Moon and Wish You Were Here.